scottcorgan/nash/README.md

 ### name(name[, name, ...])

 Add more names to the command.
 Helpful if you want aliases or mispellings to trigger the command.
+This can also be used to get all the aliases for a given command.

 ```js